 4. Check with Their Pediatrician

-Sometimes a child can get bad breath due to a cold, flu, or allergies.
-Bacteria in their nose and throat could be causing unpleasant smelling breath.
-If you notice signs of any respiratory illness, consider calling your child’s pediatrician to see if they want you to schedule an appointment.
+Sometimes baby bad breath can emerge due to a cold, flu, or allergies.
+Bacteria in your child’s nose and throat could be causing unpleasant smelling breath.
+If you notice signs of any respiratory illness, consider calling your child’s pediatrician to see if they recommend that you schedule an appointment.

 5. Check with Their Pediatric Dentist

-If your baby has bad breath when they’re teething, and there are no readily apparent reasons for why it’s happening, it’s time to call your child’s pediatric dentist.
+If your baby’s breath stinks and there are no readily apparent reasons why this is occurring, it’s time to call your child’s pediatric dentist.
 Remember: your child should have their first dentist appointment within six months after their first tooth emerges or by their first birthday, whichever comes first.
 A pediatric dentist can help find any underlying issues for your baby’s bad breath.

 Visit Children’s Dentistry of Las Vegas

 All of our offices are currently accepting new patients, and each office works with dental insurance plans, including Medicaid.
-If you have any questions about bad breath when your baby’s teething, contact us for an appointment today.
+If you have any questions about baby bad breath when your child is teething, contact us for an appointment today.